mrab95/listanCrawler/README.md

 #listanCrawler - alpha

-###About
+#####About
 Sends a HTTP GET request to a domain, searches the body of recieved HTML-page for any URLs found.
+URLs are then sorted and duplicates are counted and removed.

-###Current State
+#####Current State
 Basic functionality almost OK, Might break anytime.

-###Goal:
+#####Goal

-Search a website recursively for any URL matching specified domain or keyword, save the result and their frequency to file.
-Consider how to allow for concurrent searching.
+Search a website recursively (all local URLs) for any URL matching specified domain or keyword.
+The result is then saved with sites and their frequency to file.
+Keywords and file types to allow can also be read from file.

-###TODO:
+###TODO
 * Clean up code

 * Save and read from textfile